mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 On GitHub https://github.com/mtoensing/Docker-Minecraft-PaperMC-Server

-Based on the the work of https://github.com/FelixKlauke/paperspigot-docker Thanks for your help!
+Based on the the work of [Felix Klauke](https://github.com/FelixKlauke/paperspigot-docker) Thanks for your help!